 Never forget that the web is a network, and movement between network nodes (websites) is crucial not only to digital marketing, but to the modern global economy as a whole.

-So if you think about website traffic as a form of currency, it makes sense that you would want to receive it from reputable sources.
+If you think about website traffic as a form of currency, it makes sense that you would want to receive it from reputable sources.
 Just as you wouldn’t want to take money from a shady lender, you don’t want traffic from irrelevant or disreputable sources.

 Backlinks – which drive traffic from another site to your own – are extremely important promotional tools.
 Credible backlinks signal to search engines that your content is trustworthy and relevant.